 Faculty Resource material and Website

-The Faculty Resource material is provided via dropbox to licensed factuly and contains the faculty manual, Investigations Manual answer forms compatible with course management systems, test bank questions, and textbook images.
-The faculty manual describes the course and its components and contains suggestions for course implementation in a variety of classroom settings.
-Included for each text chapter is an outline, summary, and learning objectives.
+The Faculty Resource material is provided via the faculty website to licensed institutions and contains the faculty guide, Investigations Manual answer forms, test bank questions, and textbook images.
+The faculty guide describes the course and its components and contains suggestions for course implementation in a variety of classroom settings.
+Included for each textbook chapter is an outline, summary, and learning objectives.

 When are the real-time course components delivered?